 Shareholders are entitled to raise matters for discussion or resolution at the next meeting of shareholders.
 The Companies Act specifies the timeframes that must be met by a shareholder that proposes to do so and how the cost of giving notice of those matters to all shareholders will be met (ie, whether by the proposing shareholder or the company).

 See 4.8 Consequences and Enforcement of Breach of Directors’ Duties.

-In addition, dissenting shareholders have what is commonly known as a 'minority buyout right' (although it is not restricted to minority shareholdings) if certain proposals are approved by special resolution of shareholders and the dissenting shareholder votes against the proposal.
+In addition, dissenting shareholders have what is commonly known as a "minority buyout right" (although it is not restricted to minority shareholdings) if certain proposals are approved by shareholders and the dissenting shareholder votes against the proposal.
 The relevant categories of proposal are:

 In such a case, the dissenting shareholder may require the company to purchase his or her shares at fair value (as determined by binding arbitration, if the value is not agreed).

 Under the FMCA, a person is a “substantial product holder” of a listed issuer if the person has a “relevant interest” in 5% or more of the quoted voting products (eg, ordinary shares of a listed company) of the listed issuer.
 The definition of “relevant interest” for this purpose is broadly aligned with that set out in 4.5 Rules/Requirements Concerning Independence of Directors, in relation to directors’ interests in shares, although the two definitions diverge in some respects.

 Persons are required to notify the listed issuer and the stock exchange when they become a substantial product holder, when the extent of their relevant interest changes (either up or down) by 1% or more of the total or when they cease to be a substantial product holder.

 In addition, a director or senior manager of a listed issuer who holds a relevant interest in quoted financial products of that listed issuer must disclose this to the listed issuer and the stock exchange.